Symptoms Of Nerve Damage After Dental Injection

 Usually it'll only affect the side, which received the numbing shot.
 The contralateral side will be unaffected.
 Fortunately, the vast majority of the injuries do have a complete spontaneous recovery within 8 weeks.

-If you think your nerve may have been injured during the local anesthetic administration, you should give your dentist a call right away.
+If you think your nerve may have been injured during the local anesthetic administration, you should give your dentist a call right away and go in for another check up.
 There are follow up protocols which are recommended.